jonnonz1/nz-statute-book/acts/public/2012/search-and-surveillance-act-2012.md

 (3) A constable may, without a warrant, enter a place or vehicle, search it, seize any arms or any licence under the Arms Act 1983 found there, and detain the arms or licence if he or she has reasonable grounds to suspect that there are arms in the place or vehicle—
   (a) in respect of which a category 3 offence, a category 4 offence, or an offence against the Arms Act 1983 has been committed, or is being committed, or is about to be committed; or
   (b) that may be evidential material in relation to a category 3 offence, a category 4 offence, or an offence against the Arms Act 1983.

+### 18AA Warrantless searches associated with FPOs
+(1) A constable, who has reasonable grounds to believe that a person is subject to an FPO made before, on, or after the commencement of this section, may, without a warrant, do any or all of the following for the purpose of checking whether the person is complying with the conditions of the FPO:
+  (a) search the person:
+  (b) search any thing in the person’s possession or under the person’s control (including a vehicle):
+  (c) search any premises—
+    (i) in which the person is present; or
+    (ii) that the person occupies or controls:
+  (d) search any vehicle in which the person is present and any other persons present in the vehicle who the constable has reasonable grounds to believe are in possession of arms:
+  (e) enter a place or vehicle to carry out any activity under paragraphs (a) to (d):
+  (f) seize and detain any arms found.
+(2) A constable may exercise the power in subsection (1) without having reasonable grounds to suspect that any offence has been, is being, or will be committed by the person.
+(3) In this section, FPO means a firearms prohibition order made, varied, or modified under Part 7A of the Arms Act 1983.

 ### Subpart 6A — Warrants to search and seize weapons when there is gang conflict